 Group study rooms are available in the Library and Information Commons during their hours of operation.
 The following guidelines ensure fair and appropriate use of the study rooms in the Library and Information Commons.

-The Albany SGA provides DVDs, games, and books for students to enjoy.
+The Albany SGA has provided video games for students to enjoy.
 Students may borrow up to two items at a time for two weeks.
-Fines for overdue SGA resources are $0.50 per day and help pay for new items for the collection.
 Damaged or lost items will be replaced by the person who checked them out.

-Albany students, faculy, and staff may borrow from other libraries in New York's Capital District.
+Albany students, faculty, and staff may borrow from other libraries in New York's Capital District ONLY after all of ACPHS's library resources have been fully utilized.
+This includes InterLibrary Loan.
 The Direct Access Program (DAP) allows our library users in good standing to borrow materials directly from participating libraries throughout the region.

 Some libraries will only lend to certain groups, such as faculty or graduate students.
 Please be sure to check in advance.
 You are responsible for abiding by the rules and regulations of each of the libraries from which you borrow.